rfabbri/EIS-Mapper/README.txt

 License
 -------

-This software is Copyright (C) 2013 Ivan Napoleao Bastos and the main authors.
+This software is Copyright (C) 2013 Ivan Napoleao Bastos and the Main Authors.

+You may use it and modify it, provided you kindly cite the original authors and in addition follow the GPL license terms as described in the file COPYING.

 If you would like a different license, please contact us.